biodash/biodash.github.io/content/codeclub-schedule/index.md

 Wednesdays at 5 pm and Fridays at 3 pm.
 Please attend whichever one works better for you!

+Before you attend for the first time, make sure to have a look at the [Computer Setup page](/codeclub-setup/), and especially if you're new to R, at the [Getting Started with R page](/codeclub-novice/).

-Here are the dates for the first 4 sessions:
+Here are the dates for the first four sessions:

 Session nr.  | Wed 5 pm | Fri 3 pm | Presenter     | Topic (+ link)
 -------------|----------|----------|---------------|---------------|